TWNWAKing/templates-seperated-from-aclibrary/README.md

 Atcoder has all rights of these templates.
 Many thanks to them for this awesome library.

+I choose the same license as the original library for this repo.

-**If there's any bug/error in the code due to my adaptation, please tell me !**(maybe I deleted some part of code accidently or something like that)
+**If there's any bug/error in the code due to my "cleaning", please tell me !**(maybe I deleted some part of code accidently or something like that)